MOG 2020 dates are from 6th-8th October

 It is easy to take part:

 - You enter the competition online and pay any remaining entry fees.

-- We notify you of the results and return the marked scripts to you.
+- We notify you of the results.

 What happens after the competition?

 Unfortunately we are not able to award prizes this year, but words of encouragement will be offered to the top scorers to start preparing for the BMO1.

 The problems on the Mathematical Olympiad for Girls are challenging and the competition is not suited to all students.